andrew/ultimate-awesome/README.md

 - [awesome-barcelona](https://github.com/arturh/awesome-barcelona) - Awesome resources to move to and live in Barcelona.
 - [awesome-nexa](https://github.com/avasdao/awesome-nexa) - A curated list of TOP resources actively supporting the Nexa blockchain and its growing ecosystem.
 - [awesome-blogging](https://github.com/awesomelistsio/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
-- [awesome-drone-engineers](https://github.com/awesomelistsio/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-biconomy](https://github.com/bcnmy/awesome-biconomy) - Compilation of compelling project ideas and useful resources for utilizing Biconomy.
 - [bestxtools.github.io](https://github.com/bestxtools/bestxtools.github.io) - Curated Best Free Online Tools.  |  |  |
 - [awesome-raymond-hettinger](https://github.com/brianspiering/awesome-raymond-hettinger) - A curated list of awesome Raymond Hettinger talks.